hassio-addons/addon-matrix/README.md

 ### Option: `server_name`

 This is the hostname of your server.
-Set this to the host that you will be connecting to with your clients without the port and without `http://` / `https://`.
+Set this to the host that you will be connecting to with your clients without the port and without the `http://` or`https://`.
 For example: if your domain name is `home-assistant.io` set your `server_name` to this.

 **Note**: _You should only set this once.
 You will likely have to reinstall the addon to change this after the fact, losing all your rooms and users._